Easy & Authentic Bhindi Masala (Okra Curry)

 To experience okra fully, you must try the Pakistani & Indian version of it.
-It’s savory, spicy, and seems to give the vegetable a whole new dimension.
-I’ve tested this bhindi recipe countless times and I’m quite confident it’ll will blow you away.
+It’s savory, a little spicy, and gives the vegetable a whole new dimension.

 How to Cook Okra without Slime

-Cooking okra in the right way is key to bringing out its optimal flavor.
+With okra comes slime.
+But rest assured, you’ll be getting rid of it.
 Here are some traditional Indian/Pakistani cooking techniques that ensure flavorful, slime-free okra:

 - Make sure the okra is completely dry before you cut it into pieces.
 Either pat it dry on paper towels or let it air dry.
-Also, make sure it’s completely dry before you stir-fry it to prevent any splattering.
+This also prevents splattering while stir-frying.

 - Lightly pan-fry the okra in medium-high or high heat (depending on your stovetop) to help get rid of the slimy texture.
 Be patient with this – don’t overcrowd the pan and cook in batches – and you’ll be rewarded with crisp, non-slimy okra.